gavthetallone/devops-fundamental-project/README.md

 <br><br>

-Here is the JUnit test output, which reports 0 failures for every test class:
+Here is the JUnit test output, which reports 0 failures for every function in every test class:

 ![Image of JUnit test output](./images/junit-test.png)